 The figures below provide visual representations of the growth and progress Harvard DLABSS has made since its founding in 2014.
 The participant growth plot is updated frequently to keep participants and researchers up to date with how we are progressing in recruiting new volunteers.
 The maps keep volunteers and researchers informed on where throughout the world and the US DLABSS volunteers are located.
 Check back periodically to see how the graphics have changed!

-To show our appreciation for your voluntary participation, we raffle a $50 Amazon gift card every month.
+To show our appreciation for your voluntary participation, we raffle a $50 Amazon gift card periodically.
 The more surveys you complete, the more times you are entered into the lottery.
 The winner will receive the gift card by email.
 Check out our blog, Beyond the Bricks, to see what other volunteers think about working with DLABSS.

 How is DLABSS funded?